Putin: Russia's post-Soviet tsar

 He has guarded his private life jealously and once famously told journalists to keep their "snotty noses" out of his business.

-After three decades of marriage he announced his divorce from wife Lyudmila in 2013 but rumours of romance -- including with a former Olympic gymnast -- have not been confirmed.
+After three decades of marriage, he divorced his wife Lyudmila in 2013 but rumours of new romance -- including with a former Olympic gymnast -- have not been confirmed.

-In line with the constitution, Putin at the end of his second term in 2008 handed power to ally Dmitry Medvedev and moved to become prime minister -- but few doubted who was really in charge.
+In line with the constitution, when Putin ended his second term in 2008, he handed power to protege Dmitry Medvedev and moved to become prime minister -- but few doubted who was really in charge.